-OneDrive Personal Vault is a coming additional part of OneDrive storage that adds more security for important files synchronized with cloud storage.
+OneDrive Personal Vault part of OneDrive storage that adds more security for important files synchronized with cloud storage.

-Personal Vault does NOT appear to be the fully encrypted online storage that customers have been asking for.
+Personal Vault does NOT appear to be the fully encrypted online storage that customers have been asking for, to match Apple’s Advanced Data Protection.
 Files saved on Microsoft’s servers are still accessible by the company or government agencies.
 Full online encryption saves users files with a strong encryption key known only to the customer.

 When and who gets it?

 Personal Vault is available to all paid OneDrive users, including Microsoft 365 customers with the included 1TB quota or Microsoft 365 Basic.
 Free OneDrive account also get Personal Vault, limited to just three files, though there’s a way around that limit.

 What is Personal Vault?

 It’s a reserved storage space within an existing OneDrive quota.
 Files saved in the Personal Vault space need second verification before you can access them on a computer or device.